 save lives and help us build a nation of life savers.
 We want

-people to be left with a positive image of us and a desire to
+people to be left with a positive image and a desire to support our

-support our work over a long period of time.
-We don’t condone
+work over a long period of time.
+We do not condone high-pressure

-We train Wesser staff in the values and ethics of St John
+Wesser Ltd staff are trained in the values and ethics of St John

-Ambulance and they are expected to live up to them when fundraising
+Ambulance and they are expected to live up to those while

 Why don’t your volunteers do door-to-door fundraising?

 Our volunteers focus on providing first aid.
 They make an